Pular para o conteúdo principal

 LinkedIn Lead Gen Forms

-Still connected to the previous two topics, LinkedIn Lead Gen Forms is a tool that allows advertisers to embed a specific type of form in ads, which is pre-populated with information from LinkedIn member profiles.
-This helps to improve the lead's experience, as it will not be necessary for them to go to your website or landing page to fill out a form with their data from scratch, creating more chances of conversion for your company.
+Still connected to the previous two topics, LinkedIn Lead Gen Forms is a tool that allows advertisers to embed a specific form type in ads, pre-populated with information from LinkedIn member profiles.
+This helps improve the lead's experience, as they will not need to go to your website or landing page to fill out a form with their data from scratch, increasing the chances of conversion for your company.

-You can embed a form in your sponsored content campaigns to acquire lead information, and, of course, this form should be accessed via mobile or desktop by the user.
+You can embed a form in your sponsored content campaigns to collect lead information, and, of course, the user should access it on mobile or desktop.

 LinkedIn Sales Navigator